Italy in one week: how to get the most out of your seven days in Italy. Discover Italy top destinations: Rome, Venice and Florence.

 I tried to use train / public transportation as far as possible, and showed (in brackets) average transfer times.

-Destination 1: Rome (2-3 days) You don’t want to have a car in Rome; walk + hop on – hop off buses (follow this link to reserve on line, no need to print the receipt).
+Rome is you first stop of your Italy in one week itinerary.
+You don’t want to have a car in Rome; walk + hop on – hop off buses (follow this link to reserve on line, no need to print the receipt).
 Bicycles or scooters, if you dare, are fantastic solutions!
 Spanish steps, Piazza Navona, Panteon, Fontana di Trevi, Campo dei Fiori, Old Ghetto, Trastevere.
 St Peter (consider climbing on top of the dome) + Vatican Museum (RESERVE! queues are terrible – click here if you wish to reserve your visit with Ticketbar).

 Mercati di Traiano, Fori Imperiali (including Orti Farnesiani), Colosseum, Palatino are unmissable destinations, and for this reason may be crowded.
 Purchasing the ticket in advance is a clever way to skip the line and to save time .